chrisnoonan98675/site/xl-deploy/concept/docker-images-for-xl-deploy.markdown

 #### Configuration directory (`conf`)

 The `/opt/xl-deploy-server/conf` folder on the image is empty.
-The first time the container is started, the contents of the `/opt/xl-deploy-server/default-conf` directory are copied into the `conf` directory.
+The first time the container is started, the content of the `/opt/xl-deploy-server/default-conf` directory is copied into the `conf` directory.
 The files in the `default-conf` are similar to the files in a regular XL Deploy installation ZIP. except that they have been tweaked for XL Deploy running in a container.

 If a volume is provided for the `/opt/xl-deploy-server/conf` mount point, the configuration (including the admin password and the product license) is persisted across all container runs.
 If any files are present on the volume the first time that the container starts, they will not be overwritten by the files from the `default-conf` directory.
 This allows you to set configurations like the `logback.xml` ahead of time.